-MTR Camp is designed to provide academic and art enrichment for early elementary students (rising 1st-4th grade), who currently live or attend school in Binghampton or Graham Heights.
+MTR Camp is designed to provide academic and art enrichment for early elementary students (rising 1st-4th grade), who currently live or attend school in Binghampton or the Heights / Berclair (see complete list of participating schools in the question above).
 Campers must have complete registration forms with signed liability waivers in order to attend MTR Camp.

 Students will be provided breakfast and lunch each day at camp.
 Camp fees cover 5-weeks of camp.
 Camp cost $20 for the entire summer and payments should be made the first day of camp.